MaximilianWeiland/group_appeal_detector/README.md

 ## Conceptual Background

-The definitions used in this package are largely inspired by [Lena Maria Huber and Alona O. Dolinsky](https://osf.io/preprints/osf/szaqw_v1) and [Will Horne, Alona O. Dolinsky and Lena Maria Huber](https://osf.io/preprints/osf/fp2h3_v3).
+The definitions of a social group and a social group appeal used for annotating the training data package are largely inspired by [Lena Maria Huber and Alona O. Dolinsky](https://osf.io/preprints/osf/szaqw_v1) and [Will Horne, Alona O. Dolinsky and Lena Maria Huber](https://osf.io/preprints/osf/fp2h3_v3).

 A **social group** is a segment of society or a collection of people who share common sociodemographic traits or attributes that are ascriptive and/or acquired.
 A reference to a social group in text is called a **group mention**.
 A **group appeal** is an intentional act that associates a political actor with a social group in either a supportive or critical manner.